Responsive Display Ads to Replace Legacy Display Ads: Here’s What It Means

 How do I optimize my new responsive display ads?

 Luckily, there’s not too much you have to do to ensure your new responsive display ads outperform your old legacy display ads.
-That said, Google recommends taking the following measures to ensure your responsive display ads are as effective as possible:
+That said, Google recommends taking the following measures to ensure your responsive ads will maximize your ROI.

 Review your new responsive display ads and update any creative assets that you’d like to change.